Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/core-rulebook/chapter-9-playing-the-game.md

 **Status bonuses** typically come from spells, other magical effects, or something applying a helpful, often temporary, condition to you.
 For instance, the 3rd-level [heroism](compendium/spells/heroism.md) spell grants a +1 status bonus to attack rolls, [Perception](compendium/skills.md#Perception) checks, saving throws, and skill checks.
 If you were under the effect of [heroism](compendium/spells/heroism.md) and someone cast the [bless](compendium/spells/bless.md) spell, which also grants a +1 status bonus on attacks, your attack rolls would gain only a +1 status bonus, since both spells grant a +1 status bonus to those rolls, and you only take the highest status bonus.

-Penalties work very much like bonuses.
-You can have {**circumstance penalties**, **status penalties**, and sometimes even **item penalties.** Like bonuses of the same type, you take only the worst all of various penalties of a given type.
+{**circumstance penalties**, **status penalties**, and sometimes even **item penalties.** Like bonuses of the same type, you take only the worst all of various penalties of a given type.
 However, you can apply both a bonus and a penalty of the same type on a single roll.
 For example, if you had a +1 status bonus from a [heroism](compendium/spells/heroism.md) spell but a –2 status penalty from the sickened condition, you'd apply them both to your roll—so [heroism](compendium/spells/heroism.md) still helps even though you're feeling unwell.

 Unlike bonuses, penalties can also be **untyped**, in which case they won't be classified as "circumstance," "item," or "status."
 Unlike other penalties, you always add all your untyped penalties together rather than simply taking the worst one.
 For instance, when you use attack actions, you incur a multiple attack penalty on each attack you make on your turn after the first attack, and when you attack a target that's beyond your weapon's normal range increment, you incur a range penalty on the attack.